MargaretAN9/GSOC-2019/ImageSequencerUserManual.md

   * jpg
   * png
   * GIF

-png
-Gif
-canvas
+  * canvas

-*Max Image Size: 1Mb? (processing time vs file size)* Bit depth?
+ Maximumn Image Size:
+  * lesss than 10MB is recommended

-Color and black/white
+  Color and black/white images are supported

-*Maximum  length and width size?*
+  8 bit depth

 ### Output Options:
+Image sequencer supports the following options an input images:
-PNG
+  * PNG
-GIF of sequences
+  * GIF (provides images thru each sequence)

 ### Color Scheme – RGBA:
 Color is represented as as ‘tuple’ in (R,G,B) format.
 Each color channel has a value between 0 and 255. black is: (0,0,0),